-9. The only close source of information is from the S.D.A. mission schools at HORIGE, the L.M.S. school near KEREA and the teaching of the S.D.A. lay missionaries in DUBA and GOSISI.
-A total of sixteen (16) adults and children (all males) are total of sixteen schools - fiften (15) at the S.D.A. schools and one (1) at the L.M.S. school.
+9. The only close source of information is from the S.D.A. mission schools at HORIGE, the L.M.S. school near KERLA and the teaching of the S.D.A. lay missionaries in DUBA and GOSISI.
+A total of sixteen (16) adults and children (all males) are attending mission schools - fifteen (15) at the S.D.A. schools and one (1) at the L.M.S. school.